immutag/immutag/README.md

 Each line can have as many hashes as is needed.
 For example, in addition to git-annex oid, it's useful to include the git-annex metadata oid.

 Rollbacks are enabled with git-annex.
 Remember, each generation of the file list also contains the store's sha256 and ipfs addr.

-### Use cases

-It's immediately useful for managing your media files, such as images, music, and video.
-However, it has broad use.
-For example, it can act as distributed sofware repo if the directory of the repo is flattened into a single file, likely .tar before getting copied into it's store.
-Really it can used on any type of files, whether version control is needed or not.

-Other possibilities:

-* Web app and software distribution.

-* Distributed software repo hosting.

-* Package management.

-* Archive services.

-There all sorts of other uses cases that are yet envisioned.

 ## Test